Book review by Anthony Campbell. The review is licensed under a Creative

 in reality a good deal more astute in her judgements of people and

 There are two first-rate extended comic episodes, both involving John.

 One concerns his eventual drunken appearance in a television discussion,

 and the other his participation in a jolly to the Persian Gulf, courtesy

 of a holiday firm called Magic Carpet, which degenerates into

 alcoholic chaos.
 The book is an exemplification of Horace Walpole's

-epigrammatic description of life as a comedy to those who think and a
+epigrammatic description of life as a comedy to those that think and a

-tragedy to those who feel, with the emphasis on the comedy.
+tragedy to those that feel, with the emphasis on the comedy.